 The Chair of Governing Committee, supported by the Past Chair and the Vice Chair, should accept the following responsabilities:

-Beyond these minimal activities the Chair would also be expected to lead on new activities that grow and develop the RENALMRI.org community, for instance by leading collaborative grant proposals or creating new task forces that address unmet needs or update the existing resources such as consensus papers.
+Beyond these minimal activities the Chair would also be expected to lead on new activities that grow and develop the RENALMRI.org community, for instance by leading collaborative grant proposals or creating new task forces that address unmet needs, follow up on activities in other societies and workgroups in the field (ESUR, EDTA, ISMRM, etc), or update the existing resources such as consensus papers.

 Changing this governance policy

 Any member of RENALMRI.org can propose a change or modification of these governance procedures.
-The Governing Committee will organise an electronic vote on submitted change requests among the members.
+After a period of public consultation, the Governing Committee will organise an electronic vote on submitted change requests among the members.
 The modification will be adopted when more than two thirds of the voting members support it.